Make an Appointment

 - The pancreas still has endocrine function

-If a patient is not a candidate for an islet cell transplant for any reason, the MedStar Georgetown team will identify the best course of treatment to help with symptoms.
+If you are not a candidate for an islet cell transplant for any reason, the MedStar Health team will identify the best course of treatment to help with symptoms.

-After the pancreas is removed and the islet cells transplanted into the liver, the patient’s glucose levels are closely monitored.
+After the pancreas is removed and the islet cells transplanted into the liver, your glucose levels are closely monitored.
 Within one to two weeks, the islet cells may begin producing insulin.
 For 30 to 40 percent of patients, no diabetes develops.
-However, about 60 to 70 percent will develop diabetes; although, it may be less severe than without an islet cell transplant.
-It’s important to understand that the process of chronic pancreatitis destroys islet cells so that eventually a patient with chronic pancreatitis may become diabetic, even if the pancreas is never removed.
+Although about 60 to 70 percent will develop diabetes, it may be less severe than without an islet cell transplant.
+Keep in mind that chronic pancreatitis destroys islet cells, so that eventually all patients with chronic pancreatitis become diabetic, even if the pancreas is never removed.

-Most patients (over 90 percent) experience significant pain relief or reduction after the procedure.
+Over 90 percent of patients also experience significant pain relief after the procedure.